 • For sprouting, look for sprouting seeds specifically.
 These are often treated to prevent bacterial growth.

-• It is always a good idea to choose organic seeds.
+• It is always a good idea to choose organic non-GMO seeds.

 • If you are not sure whether to buy a particular seed, try searching online to see if others have had success sprouting or growing it as microgreens.